Frente!: Post break-up appearances

 In late 2003, Frente! founders Austin and Hart, who were both living in the US, resumed song writing together.
 One of their new compositions, "Sleeping", appeared on Splendid's EP, States of Awake (2004).
 During late 2004, Austin and Hart reformed Frente! for acoustic shows in both New York and Los Angeles.
 In January 2005, Frente! performed some Australian east coast dates, the line-up of Austin, Hart, and McDonald were joined by Pete Luscombe on drums.
 The group issued a three-track EP, Try to Think Less, on Pop Boomerang Records.
 On 28 November 2010, Frente! played at a Punters Club reunion show at the Corner Hotel, curated by Hart.
 The show also featured other early 1990s Melbourne bands: The Glory Box, The Hollowmen and The Fauves.
 In 2011, Frente! performed at the Brisbane Festival in the Speigeltent.

 In March 2014, it was announced that Austin and Hart will tour as Frente!, performing nine concerts around Australia during May and June 2014 to mark the 21st anniversary of Marvin the Album.
 A special two CD anniversary edition of the album was also released on 16 May.

 In March 2023, Frente! performed at MordiFest as part of the leadup to the 30th anniversary of Marvin the Album.
-Hart and Austin were joined by Tamara Murphy on electric bass guitar and Ben Wiesner on drums.
+Hart and Austin were joined by Tamara Murphy on electric bass guitar, Sophie Koh on keyboards and melodica, and Ben Wiesner on drums.
+The group also performed at the Castlemaine State Festival, at which O'Connor briefly joined the band on bass for "Accidently Kelly Street".

+Frente! was selected as one of the bands as part of the Mushroom 50 Concert, celebrating 50 years of Mushroom Records with fifty songs for fifty years.
+Frente! performed Ordinary Angels in front of the live audience at Rod Laver Arena on 26 November 2023.

+On 31 August 2024, Frente! performed at the reopened Punters Club.

 In popular culture

 " Kelly Street" was parodied by The Late Show, featuring Jane Kennedy, Tony Martin, Mick Molloy and Santo Cilauro.
 The parody was named "Accidentally Was Released".
 The song "Jungle" from Shape featured in an episode of the British television series Teachers.
-The band also guested in Home and Away in 1993.
+The band also guested in Home and Away in 1993, episode 1202.
 The song "Accidently Kelly Street" was featured in the 2002 Taiwanese film Blue Gate Crossing.